SimonePY/HealtyBMI/README.md

-# TheBMI
+# HealtyBMI

-Another yet simple BMI calculator.
+Terminal-Line interface for calculate your BMI and store it easily!

 # Usage